 For the registration it suffices to send

 – The name of the team.
-It must be the name of a town, no matter how small, nay: the smaller, the best, provided that there’s the common.
+It must be the name of a town, no matter how small.

-– The name of the captain (BBO’s and real name), and his email.
+– The name of the captain (BBO’s and real name), and their email.

 The first edition was won by Beograd; the most rewarded team is the Italian Ascoli Piceno, eight times winner; the title holder is the Italian Cefalù, which in final defeated the Egyptian El Alamein.
-In the past edition have played eighty-eight teams from twenty-nine countries of Europe and Africa.
+In the past edition, eighty-eight teams have played from twenty-nine countries in Europe and Africa.

 The matches are self-ran by the captains.
 The captain of the “home team” will set up the match and will report the result by email and with the link to the hands played.
 The format is by round robin round and knock-out stages.
 The teams are divided in groups; the best ones of each group, usually about 50 per cent of the participants, will advance to the knock-out stage.

 There aren’t limits to the number of players: each captain can line up as many players as he likes, but players that haven’t played the round robins shouldn’t be employed in the knock-out stage, unless the team couldn’t complete the foursome.